 Offer locally-sourced food

 The “0km cuisine” movement isn’t just a trend taking the world by storm.
 It’s actually a great investment in your local community and it eliminates the need for fuel-intensive transportation of food across borders.
 By procuring locally sourced ingredients, your hotel would ultimately be putting money back into the local economy and would support small businesses and farmers in your region.
-Not to mention that you’d cut back on the that food needs to travel to arrive at a dinner table.
+Not to mention that you’d cut back on the 1500 miles on average that food needs to travel to arrive at a dinner table.
 You could also initiate a project to cut down on food waste by purchasing smaller quantities from local farmers more frequently.

 Offset your hotel’s carbon footprint